samrocketman/Spacefarer/README.md

 Constraints include:

-- No outfits can be looted.
-- Ships cannot be captured.
+- Outfits cannot be looted (except for when a mission calls for it)
-- Ships and outfits can only be purchased.
+- Ships cannot be captured
-- Critical story elements grant necessary outfits and ships as mission rewards.
+- Critical story elements grant necessary outfits and ships as mission rewards

 # Credits